By Will Gillingham – IMRG

 Maria Morais, Industry Principal, Consumer Industries, SAP Customer Experience: ‘If the company is not ready to respond to the high demand of the coming weeks and the business supply networks are not prepared with clear, data driven allocation and replenishment plans then it’s best to not participate in events like Black Friday to avoid the risk of disappointing customers and have to manage severe consequences during the rest of the year due to lack of trust in the brand.’

-As seen with the Netherlands in last week’s article, Black Friday is not all-encompassing.
+As seen with the Netherlands, Black Friday is not all-encompassing.
 Outside of the US and the UK, the penetration of Black Friday can be lacking.
 In Australia, for example, customers are still more used to Boxing Day sales than Black Friday, as mentioned by Localz.
 In this way, Black Friday is only unavoidable for those retailers existing in either the US or the UK.

 Louise Robertson, Marketing Director, Localz: ‘Black Friday hasn’t quite yet reached the level of notoriety that it has in the US.
 This year they are extending trading hours, but it hasn’t gained the full velocity seen at the start of the Christmas shopping season.’